rtCamp/Frappe-Manager/docs/commands/ssl.md

 **Options**:

 * `--standalone`: Renew an external (non-bench) domain.
-* `--dry-run`: Rehearse against Let's Encrypt staging.
+* `--test-ca`: Renew against Let's Encrypt's test CA (staging): real challenges and issuance, no production rate-limit cost; the live certificate and system stay untouched.
 * `--force`: Renew even when the certificate is not due.